Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Notations and preliminaries

-which solves the stationary equation of LLG \eqref{LLG-eq}.
-Since we shall consider the case of multiple bubbles, subscripts or superscripts ``${}_{j}$'', ``$\J$'' will be used to distinguish different bubbles and their associated tangent planes.
-In the (rescaled) polar coordinates around $\xi^{\J}\in\R^2$
+We consider the Landau-Lifshitz-Gilbert equation given in \eqref{LLG-eq}.
+The steady-state equation of \eqref{LLG-eq} is the harmonic map equation. $W(y)$ given in \eqref{W-def} is the least energy harmonic map, which solves the harmonic map equation.
+Since we shall consider the case of multiple bubbles, subscript ``${}_{j}$'' or superscript ``$\J$'' will be used to distinguish different bubbles and their associated tangent planes.
+In the (rescaled) polar coordinates around $\xi^{\J}=(\xi^{\J}_1,\xi^{\J}_2)\in\R^2$, denote